LabTecLibres/osLAMP/README.md

 ## Fluorescent system
 Each slot is illumianted independently by a 470 nm Blue LED and its output fluorescence is filtered with an acrylic ambar filter.
+[Here is a video](https://youtu.be/AkcPB8lAxPg) of the working system.

 ## General system description
 ![image12.png)](reports/images_n01/image12.png)